ingenerator/runsingle/README.md

 ## Roll your own driver
-In order to use another storage for the lock (different database system, memcached, even file system), RunSingle will need to be passed an alternate Driver implementing the LockDriver interface.
+In order to use another storage for the lock (different database system, memcached, even file system), RunSingle will need to be passed an alternate driver implementing the LockDriver interface.

 Use run_single_config.php to return an instance of your driver